 - Innovation in research, a program, project or policy development

 - The nominee and the nominator should be SARRAH financial members at the time of nomination.

-- Nominations can be made by anyone, but nominators and nominees should be existing SARRAH members respectively, or become one prior to nomination
+- Nominations can be made by anyone, but nominators and nominees should be existing SARRAH members respectively, or become one before nomination.

-- Nominations must fulfil all the required information and documentation, including corroborated evidence of the contribution being nominated for and signed references from authoritative sources
+- Nominations must fulfill all the required information and documentation, including corroborated evidence of the contribution being nominated for and signed references from authoritative sources.

 Nomination process and submission guidelines:

 - All nominators have to complete and submit a nomination form, attaching all relevant supporting documentation.

 The list of suggested documentation to consider and include in the award nomination.

 - A cover letter from the nominator clearly stating the name, organisation, and contact details of the nominee and the nominator.